(Summer 1939)

 Indexer Notes

 New material, newly drawn for this issue.
 Superman wears red boots.
-Story has no masthead or by-line.
-Story continues in next sequence.
-First line: "Outer waiting-room of the Daily Star..."
+The story has no masthead or by-line.
+The story continues in the next sequence.

 Jerry Siegel